adriankarlen/textfox/readme.md

 you want a `\`, you need to write `\\`.
 I used [this tool](https://www.patorjk.com/software/taag/#p=display&f=Slant&t=textfox) to create the current logo.

+Wanna hide the logo?
+Simply pass an empty string as the logo.

 ### Acknowledgements

 [Naezr](https://github.com/Naezr) - Icon logic and some sideberry logic.